gitbls/pistrong/README.md

     * `~/.pistrongrc` pistrong config file for frequently-used settings rather than on the command line
     * Copies (in /etc/swanctl) of the just-created files swanctl.piStrongInstall, pistrongdb.piStrongInstall, and .pistrongrc.piStrongInstall

-    Use this (`InstallPiStrong postconf`) if you install strongSwan with some other mechanism and want to use pistrong to manage your CA and user/device certs.
+    Use `InstallPiStrong postconf` if you install strongSwan with some other mechanism and want to use pistrong to manage your CA and user/device Certs.

 ## Hints